 Texas high school football players prepare for heat

-HUTTO, TEXAS - The bright lights illuminating Texas high school football fields are a familiar sights.
+HUTTO, TEXAS - The bright lights illuminating Texas high school football fields are familiar sights.

 "I had a bit of nerves, it's year three for me on varsity.
 And it's just it's just got the nerves.
 But you get used to it," said Hutto High Player Kenneth Suttles.